dmlc/gluon-nlp/docs/api/initializer.rst

 gluonnlp.initializer
 ======================

-This page describe initializers that are useful for multiple NLP model architectures.
+This page describes initializers that are useful for multiple NLP model architectures.

 .. currentmodule:: gluonnlp.initializer